mikolajczykstanislaw/Forest-Page/README.md

 # 🌲 Forest-Page

 **Forest-Page** is a beautifully designed website dedicated to showcasing artistic representations of forests and nature.
 The site features a variety of artworks, including photography, illustrations, and digital art, highlighting the beauty and diversity of forest ecosystems.
-This project was developed as part of a course by **Mateusz Maja** at **MMC School**.
+This project was developed as part of a course by **Mateusz Maj** at **MMC School**.

 ## 🎨 Project Overview